-Optional PPM and VU meters can be installed in the surface upstand.
-These meters take their power from an AP (interruptible at reset) or SPR (noninterruptible) socket on a POE switch.
-The meters accept both analog and 110 ohm digital input signals connected via a 9-pin female D-type connector.
+PPM and VU meters can be installed in the surface upstand.
+These meters use the MU5901 interface which takes its power from an AP (interruptible at reset) or SPR (non-interruptible) socket on a POE switch.
+The meters accept both analog and 110 ohm balanced digital input signals.
+These are connected via a 25-pin female D-type connector.
 The pinout information of the connecting cable is shown in Figure 1.
-Hydra2 output ports should be reserved for this purpose.